- Latin America

-** For stays of 7 nights there is a 50% discount on your flights between Maun and Macatoo and for stays of 10 nights or more your air charter flights are free **
+** For stays of 7 nights there is a 50% discount on your flights between Maun and Macatoo.
+For stays of 10 nights or more, your air charter flights are free **

 Camp is in the middle of the Okavango Delta on the northern edge of the Kalahari desert in Botswana.